segment-boneyard/s3-dynamo-lambda/Readme.md

     export AWS_SECRET_ACCESS_KEY="xxxxxxxx"
     export AWS_REGION="us-east-1"

+Next clone this repo, then you'll be ready to set up your project specific settings

+    git clone git@github.com:segmentio/s3-dynamo-lambda.git

-Terraform will also ask you for specific variables as well, which you'll want to save in a `terraform.tfvars` file in your root directory.
+Terraform will also ask you for specific variables as well, which you'll want to save in a `terraform.tfvars` file in your project directory.
 You'll need to supply the name of the bucket you'd like to add, your aws account id (a 12-digit number found under your account), and the region where you want to add your infrastructure.
 It should look something like this

-    bucket_name = "your-bucket-name"
+    bucket_name = "your-desired-bucket-name"
     aws_account_id = "386218347676"
     aws_region = "us-east-1"